cxnturi0n/traffic-analyzer/README.md

     ],
 ] ]
 ```
-To query and fetch all road geometries for a specific area, I would have used a query similar to this one:
+To query and fetch all road geometries for a specific area, I used a query similar to this one:
 ```
 query Roads($where: RoadGeometriesWhere) {
   roads(where: $where) {